supercollider/rfcs/README.md

 Even a brief message like

 > I agree with this.
-X has caused a lot of problems for me and this would be great.
+X has caused a lot of problems in my performance setup and this would be great.

 is extremely helpful.